MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 If your account doesn't have permission to create a service principal, `az ad sp create-for-rbac` will return an error message containing "Insufficient privileges to complete the operation."
 Contact your Azure Active Directory admin to create a service principal.

 ### Invalid tenant
 If you have specified an invalid subscription ID, you see the error message "The request did not have a subscription or a valid tenant level resource provider."
-Verify the subscription ID through the Azure Portal.
 If using variables, use the Bash `echo` command to see the value being passed to the reference command.
+Use [az account set](/cli/azure/account#az-account-set) to change your subscription or learn [How to manage Azure subscriptions with the Azure CLI](/cli/azure/manage-azure-subscriptions-azure-cli).

 ### Resource group not found
 If you have specified an invalid resource group name, you see the error message "Resource group 'name' could not be found."
-Verify the resource group name through the Azure Portal.
 If using variables, use the Bash `echo` command to see the value being passed to the reference command.
+Use [az group list](/cli/azure/group#az-group-list) to see the resource groups for the current subscription, or learn [How to manage Azure resource groups with the Azure CLI](/cli/azure/manage-azure-groups-azure-cli).

 ### Authorization to perform action
 If your account doesn't have permission to assign a role, you see an error message that your account "does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write'."
 Contact your Azure Active Directory admin to manage roles.